-Structured notes and SBIC debentures payable and Junior Subordinated Notes: The estimated fair value is based on a present value calculation based on prices of the same or similar instruments after considering market risks, current interest rates, remaining maturities and actual exercise of "clean-up call" options.
+Structured notes and SBIC debentures payable and Junior Subordinated Notes: The estimated fair value is based on a present value calculation based on prices of the same or similar instruments after considering market risks, current interest rates and remaining maturities.
+The structured notes were repaid on February 15, 2012.

 Secured borrowings - government guaranteed loans: The estimated fair value approximates cost as the interest rate on these secured borrowings approximates current market interest rates.
+Includes the unamortized deferred cash premiums collected on the sale of the government guaranteed portions of the loans.

-Revolving credit facility: The carrying amount is a reasonable estimation of fair value as the interest rate on this instrument is variable and was set in a current third-party transaction.
+Revolving credit facility: The carrying amount is a reasonable estimation of fair value as the interest rate on this instrument is variable and was set in a third-party transaction.

-Note 15.
+Note 17.
 Commitments and Contingencies: